 JC Denton, Alex Denton, and Adam Jensen could appear, depending on the year and location.
 Selfishly, I’d lean towards JC Denton or Adam Jensen as I wasn’t a huge fan of Alex Denton in Invisible War, but all three have a decent case for inclusion.

-Deus Ex titles have boasted some of the most beautiful futuristic settings in any video game and they would be a joy to explore with other players.
-New York City, Hong Kong, Prague, Paris, Antarctica, Cairo, Detroit, Chicago, Seattle, Singapore, Moscow, Panama City, Dubai, London and many, many more have served as locations in Deus Ex Games over the years.
-This gives the opportunity for Square Enix to launch with a handful of well-realised cities, then add additional cities and locales as paid expansions.
+Deus Ex titles boast stunning sci-fi settings that would be a joy to explore with other players.
+New York City, Hong Kong, Prague, Paris, Antarctica, Cairo, Detroit, Chicago, Seattle, Singapore, Moscow, Panama City, Dubai, London, and many more have served as locations in Deus Ex games over the years.
+This gives the opportunity for Square Enix to launch a Deus Ex MMO with one well-realised, detailed, open-world city, then add additional cities and locales as paid expansions.

-Square Enix would need to figure out what to call their version of Shark Cards, though…Credit Cards doesn’t have the same ring to it…
+Square Enix would need to figure out what to call their version of Shark Cards, though.
+Credit Cards doesn’t have the same ring to it…